SuperDotNet/superdotnet.run/content/_index.md

 It was there also that I stumbled upon the glory of .NET.

-Since that time, I have worked for several software consultancies and then started my own small consultancy, but it is now put on hold while I work on this project and vision.
+Since that time, I have worked for several software consultancies and then started my own small consultancy, which I run today but has been put on hold while I work now on this project and vision.

 ## What in the World is This Project?!